Supersedes 560 FW 6, FWM 416, 12/27/02

 F. Operational Funding.
 Project Leaders/Facility Managers may use operational funds for minor compliance and removal projects.

 For information on the content of this chapter, contact the Environmental Compliance Branch.
-For more information about this Web site, contact Krista Holloway of the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb of the Division of Policy and Directives Management.